Pipelines are made up of a group of steps acting on the same level of abstraction. This allows a number of scenarios, such as:

 If a message fails to deserialize, a MessageDeserializationException

 behavior.
-In this case, the message is directly moved to the error queue to avoid blocking the system with poison messages.
+In this case, the message is immediately moved to the error queue to avoid blocking the system with poison messages.

 Skip serialization